-What happens if I have been knocked over by a car?
+Pedestrian claim if knocked over by a car

 If you have been injured, the Police ought to be involved in this type of case.
 If they have, we should be able to obtain most of the details that we need from the Police Accident Report.
 We will need to find out how the accident happened, who the driver was insured with and whether there were any independent witnesses present who can assist.
-We will need to be able to establish that the driver was at fault for the accident before we can go ahead with your claim for compensation.
+We will need to be able to establish that the driver was at fault for the accident before we can go ahead with your pedestrian accident compensation claim.

 If you, or any of the witnesses have the registration number of the car that caused the accident, we will be able to carry out a search and trace the details of the car driver and their insurers.